007 MAGAZINE - The World's Foremost James Bond Resource!

 DIAMONDS ARE FOREVER Great PAN GP101 rear cover

-Rex Archer (1928-1992)) became the third artist to paint James Bond for the cover of Ian Fleming's second novel LIVE AND LET DIE (1954), which was first published in paperback by PAN Books in October 1957.
+Rex Archer (1928-1992) became the third artist to paint James Bond for the cover of Ian Fleming's second novel LIVE AND LET DIE (1954), which was first published in paperback by PAN Books in October 1957.
 Archer's cover for LIVE AND LET DIE is unusual in that it illustrates an actual scene from the novel and not just a generic representation of the two lead characters.
 The square-jawed James Bond is shown in profile as he rescues Solitaire following their keel-hauling at the end of the novel.
 Mr. Big's yacht The Secatur explodes in the background of the shark-infested waters.
 Rex Archer also provided the cover art for DIAMONDS ARE FOREVER, which followed in February 1958.
-Although his DIAMONDS ARE FOREVER cover did not feature the face of James Bond, it sold significantly more copies on its paperback release than that of LIVE AND LET DIE, which had sold out its initial 50,000 print-run and was not reissued until August 1958.
+Although his DIAMONDS ARE FOREVER cover did not feature the face of James Bond, it sold significantly more copies on its paperback release than LIVE AND LET DIE, which had sold out its initial 50,000 print-run and was not reissued until August 1958.

 Rex Archer's DIAMONDS ARE FOREVER painting appears to be based on a similar cover published in the USA for the 1957 Perma Books (M-3096) paperback of Widow's Pique by Blair Treynor, which was the masculine pseudonym of Selina Abraham Treynor (1888-1967).
 The original painting was by James Meese (1917-1971) and sold at auction in the USA for $5,676 in October 2011.
 Meese had earlier provided the cover art for the first American paperback of LIVE AND LET DIE, also published by Perma Books in June 1956.
 It was not unusual at this time for different artists’ covers to be repainted and re-used on other editions, but as Widow's Pique was not published in the UK, it is likely that the cover was reproduced in one of the imported American periodicals then available, inspiring Archer to repaint it for DIAMONDS ARE FOREVER.
 Later in his career Rex Archer was a prolific illustrator of children's comics during the 1970s & 1980s.
 Although PAN's DIAMONDS ARE FOREVER paperback did not feature Ian Fleming's hero on the cover, the character would soon be given a face that would stay with him more-or-less unchanged for the next eight years, in newsprint at least.